tedneward/Azgaarnoth/Creatures/Rat.md

 ***Vectors of Disease.*** Some rats (giant or otherwise) carry vile diseases that they spread with their bites.
 A diseased rat's challenge rating does not change; a diseased giant rat has a challenge rating of 1/8 (25 XP) both have the following action instead of the normal Bite attack.
 (Note that the statistics for the Bite do not change other than to add the check for disease.)

 > ***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
-Until the disease is cured, the target can’t regain hit points except by magical means, and the target’s hit point maximum decreases by 3 (1d6) every 24 hours.
-If the target’s hit point maximum drops to 0 as a result of this disease, the target dies.
+Until the disease is cured, the target can't regain hit points except by magical means, and the target's hit point maximum decreases by 3 (1d6) every 24 hours.
+If the target's hit point maximum drops to 0 as a result of this disease, the target dies.

 ---